-Food Grade Plastic Buckets Please
+Food Grade Buckets Please

-You will hear the term “food grade” mentioned when the subject of long term food storage buckets is discussed.
+The term “food grade” is often mentioned when the subject of long-term food storage buckets is discussed.
 So what exactly does food grade mean?
 Here is the scoop from the US Food and Drug Administration (FDA):

 The FDA requires that plastics used in food packaging be of greater purity than plastics used for non-food packaging.
 This is commonly referred to as food grade plastic.
 Food grade plastic does not contain dyes or recycled plastic deemed harmful to humans.